mynameisvinn/LisPie/env.md

 # what is `env`?
-an interpreter manipulates data through code - which is data that happens to be interpreted as instructions - with the help of an environment.[0]
+an interpreter manipulates data through code - data interpreted as instructions - with the help of an environment.[0]

-an environment is a scratchpad for an interpreter: it tells an interpreter what is assigned to what or the values of variables at that moment.
+an environment is a working scratchpad for an interpreter: it tells an interpreter what is assigned to what or the values of variables at that moment.

+moreover, the environment structure is based on call stacks: the main call stack manipulates the global environment, and each subsequent stack frame manipulates a local environment. (in [python](http://simeonfranklin.com/blog/2012/jul/1/python-decorators-in-12-steps/), you can inspect the global env with `global()` and local envs with `print(local())`.) local envs are destroyed when a function exits - that is, when the interpreter call stack is deestroyed.

 ## doing `python lispy.py` launches the environment
 an interpreter creates a global `env` when it launches.[1]